HEMP & CBD COMPLIANCE, SIMPLIFIED

 ISO 17025 accredited | DEA registered | PJLA certified | CLIA accredited

-We offer a full panel of safety and potency tests to ensure your product is wholesale and/or retail ready.
+We offer a full panel of safety and potency tests to ensure your product is ready for sale.

-Along with comprehensive tests panels that follow guidelines for compliance, we offer a la cart services known as R&D testing.
+Along with comprehensive compliance test panels, we offer a la cart services known as R&D testing.

-We’ll work with you to guarantee that your end-product is the quality you expect.
+We’ll work to guarantee that your end-product meets the quality you expect.

 Federal Compliance: What you need to know